Introducing Hong Kong

 Hong Kong Travel Guide

 Hong Kong is known in tourist circles as a top shopping destination, and the crowded markets and shopping malls offer a selection of souvenirs ranging from jade jewellery to knockoff designer goods and custom-tailored suits.
-City life in Hong Kong is a melting pot of traditions evident in the diverse restaurants and nightlife pulsing beneath the neon lights.
+City life is a melting pot of traditions and peoples, evident in the diverse restaurants and nightlife pulsing beneath the bright neon lights.

-Hong Kong is not all skyscrapers and shopping malls though: the Outlying Islands and New Territories are a sharp contrast to the hustle and bustle of the city, offering travellers serene landscapes of mountains and meadows dotted with hidden temples and traditional villages.
+But Hong Kong is not all skyscrapers and shopping malls: the Outlying Islands and New Territories are a sharp contrast to the hustle and bustle of the city, offering travellers serene landscapes of mountains and meadows dotted with hidden temples and traditional villages.

 Best time to visit Hong Kong

 While Hong Kong is considered a year-round destination, the best time to visit is generally from September to November, when the weather is warm and the rainy season has ended.
 Read more on Hong Kong's Climate and Weather.

 -Spend a day on the beaches in Stanley.

 What to do in Hong Kong

 -Take the funicular to the top of Victoria Peak.